 In any case, the owner must submit evidence to RAN that the lease has been duly terminated.

-The operator can block the export by filing a lawsuit, namely claiming that the lease has not been duly terminated.
+The operator can block the export by filing an injunction followed by a lawsuit, claiming that the lease has not been duly terminated.

 Powers of attorney

 What are the principal characteristics of deregistration and export powers of attorney?